itaior/tfname-cf/README.md

 installed with module.

 ## Limitations
-Even though we tried to get as many as we could, there might be still be some edge cases that we missed.
+Even though we tried to get catch as many edge cases as we could, there still might be some that we missed.
-In order to over come those cases we created a summry file, named 'countRecords.txt', that will compare number of records that were templated as terraform cloudflare resources with the actual number records in the aws route53 zone.
+In order to over come those cases we created a summry file, named 'countRecords.txt', that will compare the number of records that were templated as terraform cloudflare resources with the actual number records in the aws route53 zone.

 So we can see that we didn't miss any record.